Skip to content

 Remove

 Et voilà, the CO2 is stored – permanently, i.e. the risk of reversal is slim to none.
-We’ve removed CO2 that would otherwise be released in the atmosphere.
-And since the CO2 we captured is of biogenic nature, we create negative emissions
+Since the CO2 we capture and store is of biogenic nature, we create negative emissions.
+We remove CO2 that would otherwise be released in the atmosphere.

 How neustark measures, reports and verifies (MRV) our climate impact and our CDR